phanx-wow/LibRealmInfo/README.md

 8. `timezone` - for realms in the US region, a string describing the realm's time zone, eg. "PST" or "AEST"
 9. `connections` - for connected realms, a table listing the IDs of connected realms
 10. `latin_name` - for Russian-language realms, the English name of the realm
+10. `latin_api_name` - for Russian-language realms, the English name of the realm without spaces

 Note that the realm IDs contained in the GUIDs of player characters on connected realms indicate the realm hosting the connected realm group, which may not be the realm that character actually belongs to.
 Use [GetPlayerInfoByGUID](http://wowpedia.org/API_GetPlayerInfoByGUID) to get the real realm name, or use the :GetRealmInfoByGUID or :GetRealmInfoByUnit methods provided by LibRealmInfo.